ryam2000/SftwArchProject/README.md

 For the purposes of previewing this project, here are the steps (this is for a machine running on Windows, though I'm sure the steps for a Linux OS should be similar, if not identical):
 - Download the program [XAMPP](https://www.apachefriends.org/download.html).
   - In the XAMPP file folder, navigate to *htdocs*, delete all existing files;
-  - Copy the repository in the aforementioned folder;
+  - Clone the repository in the aforementioned folder;
   - In the *Apache* module row, select Config and select the first option (*Apache (httpd.conf)*);
   - Find the *DocumentRoot* portion of the text file, and change the path to the repository folder (should look like **DocumentRoot "../xampp/htdocs/SftwArchProject**"); do the same thing with the *Directory* line right below it;
   - Start the Apache and MySQL modules.